 No School can guarantee employment, expected wages or annual salaries for a student who completes any course of study.
 Assistance in job placement will include resume preparation, job postings, interviewing skills, and lists of web sites for career searches.

-Assessment of job placement results is documented and reported to the Department of Transitional Assistance at least Annually.
+Successful job placements of students from DTA, Mass Unemployment, and ATR are documented and reported to the Department of Transitional Assistance Annually.